 It is also possible to study for a mini Masters of Business Administration (MBA) at Bloxham.
-The mini MBA is a level 3 qualification (equivalent to an A Level) and has been created in order to prepare students with the skills required for the future workplace.
+The mini MBA has been created in order to prepare students with the skills required for the future workplace.

 Bloxham have worked alongside the University of Buckingham, in particular the Dean of their Business School, Dr. Deba Bardhan Correia, to collaborate on a qualification accredited by the University.